 The terms of reference of the Remuneration Committee are posted on the Company's website and the Stock Exchange's website.
-The primarily duties of the Remuneration Committee include:
+The primary duties of the Remuneration Committee include:

-- (a) to make recommendations to the Board on the Company's policy and structure for all remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; - (b) to have the delegated responsibility to determine the specific remuneration packages of all executive Directors and senior management, including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment) and make recommendations to the Board of the remuneration of non-executive Directors.
-The Remuneration Committee shall consider factors such as salaries paid by comparable companies, time commitment and responsibilities of the Directors, employment conditions elsewhere in the Group and desirability of performance-based remuneration; - (c) to review and approve performance-based remuneration by reference to corporate goals and objectives resolved by the Board from time to time; - (d) to review and approve the compensation payable to executive Directors and senior management in connection with any loss or termination of their office or appointment to ensure that such compensation is determined in accordance with relevant contractual terms and that such compensation is otherwise fair and not excessive for the Company; - (e) to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that such arrangements are determined in accordance with relevant contractual terms and that any compensation payment is otherwise reasonable and appropriate; - (f) to ensure that no Director or any of his associates is involved in deciding his own remuneration; - (g) to advise shareholders on how to vote with respect to any service contracts of Directors that required shareholders' approval under Rule 13.68 of the Listing Rules; and - (h) to consider other topics, as defined by the Board.
+- a) to make recommendations to the Board on the Company's policy and structure for all Directors' and senior management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - b) either: - (i) to determine, with delegated responsibility, the remuneration packages of individual executive Directors and senior management; or - (ii) to make recommendations to the Board on the remuneration packages of individual executive Directors and senior management.

+This should include benefits in kind, pension rights and compensation payments, including any compensation payable for loss or termination of their office or appointment;

+- c) to make recommendations to the Board on the remuneration of non-executive Directors; - d) to review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - e) to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group;

+- f) to review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure it is consistent with contractual terms and is otherwise fair and not excessive; - g) to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with relevant contractual terms and are otherwise reasonable and appropriate; - h) to ensure that no Director or any of his associates is involved in deciding his own remuneration; - i) to advise shareholders of the Company on how to vote with respect to any service contracts of Directors that require shareholders' approval under the Listing Rules; - j) to review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules; and - k) to consider and implement other matters, as defined or assigned by the Board or otherwise required by the Listing Rules from time to time.

+The Remuneration Committee has adopted the model to make recommendations to the Board on the remuneration packages of executive Directors and senior management.

-The Remuneration Committee had held one meeting in 2021, and has discussed and reviewed the remuneration policy for all Directors and senior management of the Group; the bonus payment policy and the pay trend for salary adjustment.
+The Remuneration Committee had held one meeting in 2022, and has discussed and reviewed the remuneration policy for all Directors and senior management of the Group; the bonus payment policy and the pay trend for salary adjustment.

 Number of

-Name of committee member meeting attended
+meeting attended

+1/1

+1/1

-Mr. Lam Yin Kee 1/1
+1/1

-Ms. Yeung Po Wah 1/1
+1/1

-Mr. Pang Kwong Wah 1/1
+1/1

-Mr. Yau Ming Kim, Robert 0/1

-Mr. Yen Yuen Ho, Tony 1/1

 The emoluments payable to Directors will depend on their respective contractual terms under employment contracts.
-Details of the emoluments of Directors during the year ended 31 December 2021 are set out in note 9 to the consolidated financial statements of this annual report.
-The emoluments paid to the highest paid individuals, who were not directors of the Company, as set out in note 10 to the consolidated financial statements of this annual report during the year ended 31 December 2021 were within the following bands:
+Details of the emoluments of Directors during the year ended 31 December 2022 are set out in note 9 to the consolidated financial statements of this annual report.
+The emoluments paid to the highest paid individuals, who were not directors of the Company, as set out in note 10 to the consolidated financial statements of this annual report during the year ended 31 December 2022 were within the following bands: